-An official map of Victoria showing highways, roads, railways, watercourses, towns, and mountains, together with other natural and physical features, has been published in four sheets at a scale of 1:500,000.
+An official map of Victoria showing highways, roads, railways, watercourses, towns, and mountains, together with other natural and physical features has been published in four sheets at a scale of 1:500,000.
 A less detailed map of Victoria is also available in one sheet at a scale of 1:1,000,000.
-Topographic maps at a scale of 1:250,000 providing a complete map coverage of the whole State have been published by the Division of National Mapping of the Department of National Resources and the Royal Australian Survey Corps.
-A joint Commonwealth-State Government mapping project, commenced in 1966, is proceeding with the production of topographic maps at a scale of 1:100,000 with a 20 metre contour interval.
-A number of these maps have been published.
-The Department of Minerals and Energy and the Forests Commission also contribute to State mapping by publishing maps at various scales for geological and forestry purposes.
+Topographic maps at a scale of 1:250,000 providing a complete map coverage of the whole State have been published by the Division of National Mapping of the Commonwealth Department of National Development and Energy and the Royal Australian Survey Corps.
+A joint Commonwealth-State project to produce topographic maps at a scale of 1:100,000 has been completed.
+Other departments and authorities also contribute to State mapping by producing various large-scale maps for specific purposes.